dkh0387/angularstart/cafe-management-frontend/README.md

 ## Providing JWT Authentication

+* We can check if a token is stored in local storage by right click-Application (toolbar on the top)-Local storage in the left sidebar
 * We implement a JWT decoder (see `route-guard.service.ts`)
 * We implement a token HTTP interceptor (see `token.interceptor.ts`)
 * This interceptor provides a Bearer Authentication header to any HTTP request to the backend using JWT
 * We inject the `TokenInterceptor` to `app.module.ts`

+## Concept of using modal dialogs incl. data binding (example)

+* We create a modal dialog instance in `header.component.ts`
+* We create a dialog content component in `confirmation.component.ts`
+* Detection of data changes by using `EventEmitter`
+* Data binding: Injection of dialog frame using `@Inject(MAT_DIALOG_DATA) public dialogData` in the content component
+* All data from dialog frame are bound to the `confirmation.component.html`